Customer Services

 Under normal circumstances we are unable to receive complaints directly from Learners, Parents or Carers.

-Please discuss your concerns with the Head of Centre or Examinations Officer in the first instance and they will be able to act on your behalf.
+Please discuss your concerns with the Teacher, Head of Centre or Examinations Officer in the first instance and they will be able to act on your behalf.

-If you have been through this process and remain dissatisfied, you may bring your concern to our attention.
+If you have been through this process and remain dissatisfied you may bring your concern to our attention.

 Confidentiality.

 In the event of GQAL receiving an anonymous complaint we try to confirm the allegation by a separate investigation before taking it up with those responsible.
-The outcome of the investigation will remain confidential between GQAL and the Centre apart from where statutory requirements are involved e.g. safeguarding, fraud.
+The outcome of the investigation will remain confidential between GQAL and the Centre apart from where statutory or legal requirements are involved e.g. safeguarding, fraud.
 It is always preferable to reveal your identity and contact details, though you may ask us not to divulge them.
 GQAL will investigate complaints from whistle-blowers in accordance with relevant whistle blowing legislation.

 Contacting GQAL.